MumukshTayal/File_Storage_IPFS/README.md

 Running the project locally
 ---------------------------

-1. Clone the repository: `git clone https://github.com/username/repo-name.git`
+1. Clone the repository: `git clone https://github.com/MumushTayal/File_Storage_IPFS.git`
-2. Navigate to the project directory: `cd repo-name`
+2. Navigate to the project directory: `cd File_Storage_IPFS`
 3. Install dependencies: `npm install`
 4. Start the project: `npm start`
 5. Open the project in your browser at `http://localhost:3000`